 Hours: 9:00 to 17:00 Closed: Irregular closing days Admission: 400 yen

 The Wada family was one of the wealthiest families and village leaders of Ogimachi.
-Their former home is the largest gassho-zukuri farmhouse in the town, and is now open to the public as a museum.
+Their former home is the largest gassho-zukuri farmhouse in the village, and is now open to the public as a museum.

 Kanda-ke House

-Hours: 9:00 to 17:00 Closed: Wednesdays (or following day if Wednesday is a national holiday) Admission: 400 yen
+Hours: 10:00 to 16:00 Closed: Wednesdays (except national holidays) Admission: 400 yen

 Nagase-ke House